 Constitution Day: Q&A with Donica Thomas Varner

-On Monday, September 17, 2018 at 5 p.m., Oberlin College will observe Constitution Day with a conversation between Ohio Supreme Court Justice Pat DeWine and Oberlin’s Vice President, General Counsel and Secretary Donica Thomas Varner.
+Oberlin College will observe Constitution Day with a conversation between Ohio Supreme Court Justice Pat DeWine and Oberlin’s Vice President, General Counsel and Secretary Donica Thomas Varner.
 The evening will open with a brief keynote address from DeWine, followed by an on-stage conversation with Varner.
 The event will conclude with a Q&A in which students and audience members are encouraged to ask questions of both Justice DeWine and Varner.
-The event will be held in Nancy Schrom Dye Lecture Hall and is free and open to all.
+The event will be held at 5 p.m., Monday, September 17, in Nancy Schrom Dye Lecture Hall and is free and open to all.